Guiding Eyes for the Blind

+Guiding Eyes for the Blind is a non-profit school based in Yorktown Heights, New York, that trains guide dogs to aid people who are visually impaired.
+It also operates a canine development center in Patterson, New York, and a training site in White Plains, New York.
+It was the first guide dog training school to be accredited by the National Accreditation Council for Agencies Serving the Blind and Visually Handicapped.

 Background

 Guiding Eyes for the Blind was founded in 1954 by Donald Z. Kauth in a 19th-century farmhouse.
 Since then, it has graduated over 7,300 guide dog teams and placed 61 service dogs in homes with families with autistic people.
-Headquartered in Yorktown Heights, New York, 35 miles north of New York City, Guiding Eyes for the Blind was the first guide dog training school to be accredited by the National Accreditation Council for Agencies Serving the Blind and Visually Handicapped.
-Guiding Eyes employs more than 140 people who raise, care and train dogs from their own established gene pool and make them available to recipients free of charge.
-It depends on donations and a community of more than 1,000 volunteers to provide its numerous programs.
-Guiding Eyes for the Blind was one of the first schools to accept elderly students and legally blind students who have a degree of residual vision.
+All guide dogs are provided to recipients free of charge.

-Guiding Eyes is an internationally accredited dog school that provides the blind and visually impaired with Guiding Eyes dogs, training, and lifetime support services.
-In 1966, Guiding Eyes began breeding their own dogs.
-Prior to that time, extensive time and effort was invested in searching shelters and other sources for adult dogs and puppies.
-Today, Guiding Eyes for the Blind's breeding program supplies more than 90% of the dogs used by the school.
+In 1966, Guiding Eyes began breeding their own dogs, and currently breeds more than 90% of the dogs used by the school.

-The Canine Development Center (CDC) located in Patterson, New York, is where guide dogs begin their careers.
-The first steps are taken to creating a successful guide dog team: breeding, birthing, socializing, screening, and placing high-potential puppies in puppy-raising homes.
-The Canine Development Center is at the leading edge of advances in canine genetics, breeding technology, and behavioral development.
-Through selective breeding, Guiding Eyes has maximized the qualities required for a working guide dog and minimized health problems that could disrupt or shorten a guide dog's working years.
-Each year there are approximately 500 puppies bred at Guiding Eyes and half will become working dogs.
-The training center has also developed a curriculum and training program for those students with multiple disabilities such as deafness or orthopedic problems, in addition to their visual impairment.
-The Special Needs Program gives selected guide dogs additional training designed for a specific students unique requirements.
+The Canine Development Center (CDC), located in Patterson, New York, is where guide dogs begin their careers.
+The center's activities include breeding, birthing, socializing, screening, and placing high-potential puppies in puppy-raising homes.
+Dogs are bred through selective breeding, aiming to maximize qualities required for a working guide dog and minimize health problems that could disrupt or shorten a guide dog's working years.

+There are approximately 500 puppies bred at Guiding Eyes each year, half of which become working dogs.
+The training center also developed a curriculum and training program for those students with multiple disabilities such as deafness or orthopedic problems, in addition to their visual impairment.
+The Special Needs Program gives selected guide dogs additional training designed for a specific students' unique requirements.

 In 2007, the Canine Development Center staff engaged in extensive research in puppy training.
-In 2009, the staff worked with design consultants to explore how to effectively develop the CDC's 30-acre property into a one-of-a-kind facility.
-Guiding Eyes also acquired an in-house Veterinary Magnetic Resonance Machine (MRI) making it the only guide dog school in the world equipped with this technology.
-In 2011, Guiding Eyes launched its One Step Ahead campaign, a fundraising drive to raise $8 million to build a world-class puppy training academy on its Patterson property.
+Guiding Eyes also acquired an in-house Veterinary Magnetic Resonance Imaging Machine (MRI).
+In 2011, Guiding Eyes launched its One Step Ahead campaign, a fundraising drive to raise $8 million to build a puppy training academy on its Patterson property.